tutumcloud/api-docs/source/includes/volume.md

 State | Description
 ----- | -----------
-Init | The volume object has been created in the node and it is available Terminated | The volume has been deleted in the node.
+Created | The volume object has been created in the node and it is available Terminated | The volume has been deleted in the node.